maxzheng/great-life-guide/README.md

 What is the one-word summary?
 -----------------------------

-**Balance**: Everything that you think and do must be balanced.
+**Balance**: Everything that you think, feel, and do must be balanced.
 Too much or too little isn't sustainable, optimal, nor fun.

 Why should you read this?
 -------------------------